AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 	^ numberOfExamples
 ```

 The layer is initialized by providing the number of neurons it should contains and the number of outputs.
 The random number generator is also provided to initialize the weight and bias matrices.
-We defining the method:
+We define the initialization method:

 ```Smalltalk
 NMLayer>>nbInputs: nbOfInputs nbOutputs: nbOfOutputs random: random